CosAnca/nucleum/README.md

 }
 ```

-**If you're running another server (Vagrant for example, built in with Wordpress config)**, you'll want to use the `proxy` option, along with `files` to tell browserSync to watch additional files (like your templates).
+**If you're running another server (Vagrant for example, built in with WordPress config)**, you'll want to use the `proxy` option, along with `files` to tell browserSync to watch additional files (like your templates).

 ```js
 browserSync: {